lazyhacker/getgo/README.md

-A simple command line program to download the latest stable version of Go (http:golang.org) and verifies that the downloaded file matches the checksum.
+A simple program to download the latest stable version of Go (http:golang.org) and verifies that the downloaded file matches the checksum.

+It is primarily an command line tool with an experimental GUI mode that is only half-baked.

 It is written to as a convenience tool so that you don't have to go to the web site, find and download the correct binary for your platform, download the